Things to see and do - Moncton

 1005 Main Street CDN - Moncton NB E1C 1G9

-Featuring a completely non-smoking environment along with an on-site restaurant and comedy club, this Moncton, New Brunswick city centre hotel is close to local attractions including the Magnetic Hill Zoo.
-The Crowne Plaza Hotel Moncton Downtown pro..
+Featuring a completely non-smoking environment along with an on-site restaurant, this Moncton, New Brunswick city centre hotel is close to local attractions including the Magnetic Hill Zoo.
+The Crowne Plaza Hotel Moncton Downtown provides a variety ..

 14 Church Street CDN - Moncton NB E1C 4Y9